 We sure have enjoyed these Cherry Oh!
 Cherries since they arrived from Harry and David.
 They almost didn’t make it into a recipe due to a little snacking here and there.
 Tasty bites of goodness they are!
 Cherries are perfect for so many different dishes.
-I was tempted to go with a summery cobbler or crisp, since they’re always nice with fresh fruit, but I’ve been trying to keep things on the lighter side and simple, so I decided on a using them in a parfait that could be enjoyed for breakfast or as dessert.
+I was tempted to go with a summery cobbler or crisp, since they’re always nice with fresh fruit, but I’ve been trying to keep things on the lighter side and simple, so I decided on a using them in a Roasted Cherry Parfaits that could be enjoyed for breakfast, dessert or as a snack.

 I began by tossing the cherries with balsamic vinegar (splurge on the good stuff), they mingled for a while, then were roasted for a short time.
 Roasting always brings out such wonderful flavor in foods.
 The roasted cherries are perfect for a topping on ice cream or pound cake too.
 But don’t say I didn’t warn ya.
 They’re addicting.

 I also toasted some slivered almonds and shredded coconut to layer in the parfait.
 Either almonds or coconut would be great alone, but I had both on hand so I used a combo.

 Here’s a little roasting/toasting tip/shortcut for this recipe: I placed the cherries on one side of a large baking sheet and added the almonds and coconut in the last 5 minutes of roasting to toast them.
 One less dirty pan is always good in my book.

 Once everything is roasted or toasted, I layered the ingredients with greek yogurt, sweetened with honey.
 For more of a dessert version, use whipped heavy cream, sweetened with honey instead of the yogurt.

 Nothing beats a simple sweet parfait.
 Don’t ya agree?